Finding a Top Financial Advisor Firm in Yardley, Pennsylvania

-The firm serves more individuals who have a high net worth than those who don’t, though it also works with pension plans.
+The firm serves more individuals who have a high net worth than those who don’t, though it also works with corporate pension plans.
 It does not require a minimum investment amount for its services.

 As a fee-based firm, certain on-staff advisors can sell insurance and securities on a commission basis, which is a potential conflict of interest.
 The firm still abides by fiduciary duty, though, legally binding it to act in your best interest.

 Stephen Wetzel, president and chief investment officer (CIO), founded Prometheus Capital in 1994.
 In addition to being an advisor, he is an adjunct professor of financial management for the CFP program at New York University.
 He is the sole owner of the firm.

 Prometheus offers investment management services on a non-discretionary basis and financial planning and consulting.
 It also provides pension consulting, brokerage services and insurance products and services.

 Like many firms, Prometheus Capital focuses on asset allocation, tailoring to each client’s profile and goals.
 In constructing portfolios, it or the managers it selects may use fundamental, technical, cyclical, quantitative and qualitative methods of analysis.
 It also utilizes long-term purchases (securities are held for at least one year) and short-term purchases (securities are sold within one year).